Brian Fitzpatrick (basketball): Professional career

 In August 2014, Fitzpatrick signed a two-year deal with Rethymno Aegean B.C.
 However, he was released in October and transferred to Panionios also of the Greek Basket League.
 In January 2015, he signed for the rest of the season with Horsens IC.
 He helped them win the double and was named Finals MVP.

 In September 2015, he resigned with Horsens IC for another season and helped them repeat as champions of the Danish League.

 In August 2016, Fitzpatrick signed with Levanga Hokkaido in the first division of the Japanese B.League.
-Following an calf strain injury, he was released from his contract in early November.
-On December 26, he signed with BK Prostějov of the NBL for the rest of the season.
+Following a calf strain injury, he was released from his contract in early November.
+On 26 December, he signed with BK Prostějov of the NBL for the rest of the season.

 After missing the next season with an ACL tear, he signed with Borås Basket for the 2018–2019 season.
 He helped Borås Basket to reach the SBL finals, the first in club history.

 In July 2019, he signed with San Martin Corrientes of the LNB for the 2019–2020 season.

 In January 2021, Fitzpatrick signed with Úrvalsdeild karla club Haukar.
 In 21 games, he averaged 14.1 points and 10.0 rebounds per game.

 In August 2021, Fitzpatrick signed with BC Odesa of the Ukrainian Basketball SuperLeague for the 2021–2022 season.
 He finished the season with Olimpia of the LUB following the 2022 Russian invasion of Ukraine.
 His chaotic escape out of Ukraine was chronicled in the Irish Independent.

 In August 2022, Fitzpatrick was announced as a new player for Bashkimi of the Superliga and Balkan League for the 2022-2023 season.

 In December 2022, Fitzpatrick signed with Úrvalsdeild karla club KR.